tkgnm/greg-e-myers/README.md

 ## Rerendering

 This website is prerendered.
-Once a change has been deployed to the CMS a rerender can be forced by hitting this URL https://api.vercel.com/v1/integrations/deploy/prj_JCJu5YeT49NZX30SQpThV14X6FzX/QZWcd0wJyq
+There is a deploy hook on vercel that is triggered whenever a change in the [CMS](https://gregemyers-api-fly.fly.dev/admin/auth/login) happens.